This page needs JavaScript activated to work.

 Beatus Vir

-“And the hearty-voiced baritone Joshua Hopkins stole the show as Papageno, the hapless bird-catcher who reluctantly becomes Tamino’s sidekick on his quest.
-Mr. Hopkins’s antics and pratfalls had the audience giggling all afternoon.”
+“The hearty-voiced baritone Joshua Hopkins stole the show as Papageno...
+His antics and pratfalls had the audience giggling all afternoon.”

 Anthony Tommasini, The New York Times, December 2019